-There are many personalized ways you can go about reducing your school stress, but there are a few things that can help every student.
+There are many personalized ways you can reduce your school stress, but there are a few things that can help every student.

-- Time Management - For college students, time management is key.
-Montenegro and Willan suggest using a time management calendar so you can visualize your schedule, and never waiting until the end of the week to get things done.
-"On Mondays, be sure to check what your work is that week so you know what's coming and can plan accordingly," Montenegro said.
+For college students, time management is key.
+Montenegro and Willan suggest using a time management calendar so you can visualize your schedule and never waiting until the end of the week to get things done.
+“On Mondays, be sure to check what your work is that week, so you know what’s coming and can plan accordingly,” Montenegro said.

 As you’re looking over your schedule, you’ll need to set priorities.
 “Determine which tasks are necessary and which are not,” Willan said.
 By pinpointing what they truly need to focus on, students can reduce stress, stay on track with their work and work more efficiently.”

-- Practice Self-care - As you're organizing your schedule, remember to pencil time in for yourself.
-"It is important to remember that time away from your obligations is just as important as time spent fulfilling your obligations," Rutherford said.
-"Breaks will help you maintain your momentum."
+As you’re organizing your schedule, remember to pencil in time to practice mindfulness and tend to your needs.
+“It is important to remember that time away from your obligations is just as important as time spent fulfilling your obligations,” Rutherford said.
+“Breaks will help you maintain your momentum.”

-Set aside time every night to let your mind relax.
-The more balanced your time, the less you'll be stressed and the better you'll be able to tackle whatever comes your way.
+Set aside time for self-care every day to let your mind relax.
+The more balanced your time, the less you’ll be stressed and the better you’ll be able to tackle whatever comes your way.